crcardenas/CBX1139_genome/pipeline.md

 ...
 ```

 First we need to create a new directory and appropriate databases for blobtools.
-In general each particular database will need to be downloaded and formated.
+In general each particular database will need to be downloaded and formatted.
 However, this has already ben done and can be skipped.
 But here is an example of what it might look like.
 Busco, BLAST, and Diamond will each have their own database format.

 Typically you would create some additional databases; but they can be found here on pyrgus due to their sizes: `/home/cody/CALOSOMA_Genomes/NANOPORE/blobtools/data`